Jesse Watters

-Jesse Bailey Watters (born July 9, 1978) is an American conservative political commentator on Fox News.
-He frequently appeared on the political talk show The O'Reilly Factor and was known for his man-on-the-street interviews, featured in his segment "Watters' World", which would become its own show in 2015.
-In January 2017, Watters' World became weekly, and in April 2017, he became a co-host of the roundtable series The Five.
-In 2021, he published his first book, How I Saved the World.
-In January of 2022, Watters became host of Jesse Watters Primetime.
+Jesse Bailey Watters (born July 9, 1978) is an American conservative political commentator and television program host on the Fox News cable television network.
+He frequently appeared earlier in his media career on The O'Reilly Factor, the political talk show hosted by commentator/moderator Bill O'Reilly, and became recognized for his man-on-the-street interviews, featured in his segment there of "Watters' World", which, in 2015, eventually became its own show.
+In January 2017, Watters' World became a weekly television show, and in April 2017, he became a co-host of the roundtable series The Five.
+In January 2022, Watters became the host of his own program, Jesse Watters Primetime, on the Fox News Channel.

+Watters' first book, How I Saved the World, was published by HarperCollins.
+His second book, Get It Together: Troubling Tales from the Liberal Fringe, was published by Broadside Books in March 2024.